kizniche/ttn-tracker/README.md

 ### Platforms

-Successfully built this on Raspbian OS (Raspberry Pi 3) and Ubuntu 18.04.2 (64-bit).
+Successfully built this on the Raspberry Pi (Raspbian Buster) and a desktop PC (64-bit Ubuntu 18.04.2).
 However, since this is docker, it should run on a variety of other platforms.

 ### Features